-If you haven’t seen a Jr. Dragster, then you haven’t seen the future of NHRA drag racing.
-The NHRA Jr. Drag Racing League offers kids ages 5-17 a chance to race half-scale dragsters in a controlled environment at many of NHRA’s 140 member tracks throughout the United States and in Canada long before they can obtain a state driver’s license.
+If you haven’t seen a Junior Dragster, then you haven’t seen the future of NHRA drag racing!
+The NHRA Junior Drag Racing League offers kids ages 5-17 a chance to race half-scale dragsters in a controlled environment at many of NHRA’s 140 member tracks throughout the United States and in Canada – long before they can obtain a state driver’s license.

-Many of NHRA’s 140 member tracks offer weekly Jr. Drag Racing League programs where kids can race to earn points toward track championships in their age group.
-The points leaders in each class are then chosen to represent their track at the NHRA O’Reilly Auto Parts Jr. Drag Racing League Eastern Conference Finals in Bristol, Tenn., or Western Conference Finals in Denver, Colo., depending on the location of the track.
+Many of NHRA’s 140 member tracks offer weekly Junior Drag Racing League programs where kids can race to earn points toward track championships in their age group.
+The points leaders in each class are then chosen to represent their track at the NHRA Junior Drag Racing League Eastern Conference Finals in Bristol, Tenn., or Western Conference Finals in Denver, Colo., depending on the location of the track.

 More than 1,000 kids compete for individual and team honors at the NHRA Jr. Drag Racing League Eastern and Western Conference Finals, and more than $100,000 in savings bonds are given away at each event.